iNavFlight/inav/docs/development/serial_printf_debugging.md

 ## Log Topic

-Log levels are defined in `src/main/common/log.h`, at the time of writing:
+Log topics are defined in `src/main/common/log.h`, at the time of writing:

 * SYSTEM
 * GYRO